aless80/tantrix/README.md

 Quit game goes back to room
 Test shift with two players: once I shifted one of them before confirming.
 I saw error: "move: You cannot move the tile as it is to this hexagon"
 Score remains after having displayed it.
-TRYING is still needed?
-I see it always True so i think not!

-#BUG
-move tile that was in tab1 to 0, then to tab2. reset goes crazy

-#BUG
-"Error in motionCallback. itemids=" because id is None

-#BUG
-Once I saw: no turn change after single forced tile.
-I think i cannot reproduce this in debug mode
-#BUG
-Once I saw: 1 tile, shift down, place tile next to it, it says "is not adjacent"

 #BUG
 1 forced tile is shown even if it leads to an impossible place because of 3 colors